odoo/documentation/point_of_sale/posbox/index.rst

   case you can plug the barcode scanner in a self-powered USB hub.
-- Some poorly built barcode scanners do not advertise themselves as barcode scanners but as a usb keyboard instead, and will not be recognized by the Posbox.
+- Some poorly built barcode scanners do not advertise themselves as barcode scanners but as a usb keyboard instead, and will not be recognized by the POSBox.

 The Barcode Scanner is not working reliably
 -------------------------------------------

-- Make sure that no more than one device with 'Scan via Proxy'/'Barcode Scanner' enabled are connected to the Posbox at the same time.
+- Make sure that no more than one device with 'Scan via Proxy'/'Barcode Scanner' enabled are connected to the POSBox at the same time.

 Printing the receipt takes too much time
 ----------------------------------------

-- A small delay before the first print is expected, as the Posbox will do some preprocessing to speed up the next printings.
-If you suffer delays afterwards it is most likely due to poor network connection between the POS and the Posbox.
+- A small delay before the first print is expected, as the POSBox will do some preprocessing to speed up the next printings.
+If you suffer delays afterwards it is most likely due to poor network connection between the POS and the POSBox.

 Some characters are not correctly printed on the receipt
 --------------------------------------------------------

-- The Posbox does not support all languages and characters.
+- The POSBox does not support all languages and characters.
 It currently supports Latin and Cyrillic based scripts, with basic Japanese support.